Quantitative quantum soundness for all multipartite compiled nonlocal games: Introduction

 This work overcomes the above obstacles.
-That is, we answer the question of whether the quantitative quantum soundness for all multipartite compiled nonlocal games can be achieved in the affirmative.
+That is, we answer the question of whether quantitative upper bounds can be obtained for general multipartite compiled nonlocal games, and obtain quantum-value soundness whenever the associated sequential hierarchy has a finite-level certificate.
+This makes the design of new multi-prover interactive proofs more compelling, knowing that such games can be compiled and experimentally realized in a single prover setting.
 Our main tool is a novel and composable NPA-like hierarchy designed to model the sequential application of quantum instruments.
 This framework, combined with new geometric proof techniques for the weak signaling decomposition, is rich enough to capture general multipartite scenarios in the compiled setting and may be of independent interest for the study of complex quantum protocols.